IsaKiko/D3-visualising-data/xx-d3future.md

 [Source](https://www.flickr.com/photos/amit-agarwal/3196386402/)

 You can get more inspiration on [d3js.org](http://d3js.org).
-Here, you will find pleny of beautiful examples of plots that people have already made.
+Here, you will find plenty of beautiful examples of plots that people have already made as well as a whole gallery of almost everything you can imagine with the according code right underneath it.

 <img src="img/d3-screenshot.png" alt="D3 webpage" width="900" />